dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 * Run the app.
 * `EnsureCreated` creates a database with the new schema.

-This workflow works early in development when the schema is rapidly evolving, as long as you don't need to preserve data.
+This workflow works early in development when the schema is rapidly evolving, as long as data doesn't need to be preserved.
 The situation is different when data that has been entered into the database needs to be preserved.
 When that is the case, use migrations.

-Later in the tutorial series, you delete the database that was created by `EnsureCreated` and use migrations instead.
+Later in the tutorial series, the database is deleted that was created by `EnsureCreated` and migrations is used.
 A database that is created by `EnsureCreated` can't be updated by using migrations.

 ### Test the app